 For most home and pet owners, a flea infestation (see images) can cause panic.
-Below I’ve discussed the 7 top home remedies for fleas – they’re effective, convenient, and budget friendly.
+Below I’ve discussed the 7 top home remedies for fleas – they’re useful, convenient, and budget-friendly.

 1. Dawn Dish soap

 Further, dish soap tends to break the waxy layer in the respiratory system of fleas.
 Breaking the waxy layer in their trachea will allow water to go into the bug’s respiratory systems.